Bury St Edmunds

-Where old pubs have been re-named, we list only the most recent known name here.
+Where pubs have been renamed, we usually list only the most recent known name here.
 Other names can be found in the Pub list tab.
-Ancient pubs are defined as those which are believed to have closed before the middle of the 19th century.
+(For closed pubs which only traded for a short time under a newer name, we generally list them under the longer-established name) Ancient pubs are defined as those which are believed to have closed before the middle of the 19th century.

-The great Benedictine Abbey dominated the town and the surrounding area until the dissolution of 1530s.
-It had evidently not been a benevolent domination; such was the resentment it had generated locally that it was quickly destroyed for building material after dissolution.
+The great Benedictine Abbey dominated the town and the surrounding area until the dissolution of the 1530s.
+It had evidently not been a benevolent domination and the clerics were notorious for their extreme edicts and rapaciousness.
+Such was the resentment the abbey had generated locally that it was quickly destroyed for building material after dissolution.
 Extensive ruins still remain in the attractive riverside gardens.
-Nearby, St James church became St Edmund cathedral in 1914 and recently had a stone tower added.
+Nearby, St James church became St Edmund cathedral in 1914 and more recently had a stone tower added.

 See Rougham for more information on RAF Bury St Edmunds.

 Greene King was formed in the town in 1887, through the merger of two successful local brewers.
 Greene & Son were established in 1806 whilst F.W.
 King & Son were established in 1868.
 Brewing still takes place in Westgate Brewery with an attractive "art-deco" style brewhouse built in 1939 - with offices and their modern packaging plant located nearby (close to a SSSI).
 The visitor centre for the brewery is open all week.